zyddnys/manga-image-translator/README_CN.md

 --ocr {32px,48px_ctc}                        Optical character recognition (OCR) model to use --inpainter {default,lama_mpe,sd,none,original}
-                                             Inpainting model to use --upscaler {waifu2x,esrgan}                  Upscaler to use. --upscale-ratio has to be set for it to take effect --upscale-ratio {1,2,3,4,8,16,32}            Image upscale ratio applied before detection.
+                                             Inpainting model to use --upscaler {waifu2x,esrgan,4xultrasharp}     Upscaler to use. --upscale-ratio has to be set for it to take effect --upscale-ratio {1,2,3,4,8,16,32}            Image upscale ratio applied before detection.
 Can improve text detection.
---translator {google,youdao,baidu,deepl,papago,gpt3,gpt3.5,none,original,offline,nllb,nllb_big,sugoi,jparacrawl,jparacrawl_big,m2m100,m2m100_big}
+(4xultrasharp only supports 4x) --translator {google,youdao,baidu,deepl,papago,gpt3,gpt3.5,none,original,offline,nllb,nllb_big,sugoi,jparacrawl,jparacrawl_big,m2m100,m2m100_big}
                                              Language translator to use --translator-chain TRANSLATOR_CHAIN          Output of one translator goes in another.
 Example: